Connect with others who understand.

 • “During exercise class, I sweated off all the makeup covering my red, sore forehead!
 Mid-class, a woman shouted at me, ‘What’s wrong with your head?’
 I went to the gym to de-stress and ended up crying alone in the toilet!”

 Although there’s no cure for facial psoriasis, it can be controlled with prescription and over-the-counter medications that are safe for thin, delicate skin.
-Consult with your dermatologist about treatment options that are right for you.
+Ask your dermatologist about treatment options that are right for you.
 They may include topical treatments, systemic treatments, phototherapy, and moisturizers.

 Topical Steroids

 For mild facial psoriasis, dermatologists often prescribe a low-potency topical corticosteroid, such as over-the-counter hydrocortisone 1 percent ointment or prescription-strength 2.5 percent.
 Steroids help reduce swelling and discoloration by blocking inflammatory responses in the body.
-They come in various forms and strengths and should be used sparingly on small areas of the body for no longer than three weeks.
+They should be used sparingly on small areas of the body for a short duration.

 Side effects can include skin thinning and changes in pigmentation.
 Steroid creams should not be used in the eyes because they can cause cataracts and glaucoma.